rbretecher/go-postman-collection/README.md

 Go module to work with Postman Collections.

 This module aims to provide a simple way to work with Postman collections.
-Using this module, you can create collections, update them and export them into a the Postman Collection format v2.1.0
+Using this module, you can create collections, update them and export them into the Postman Collection format v2.1.0

 ### Examples